 What is Fluid Coupling?- Definition, Types, And Uses

-What is Fluid Coupling?
+What is a Fluid Coupling?

 Specifications